A narwhal seen with its head and giant tusk splashing out of the water with icebergs behind it and other whales in the water

 Fly to Cambridge Bay & Embark

 This morning, ensure any cabin luggage is fitted with cabin tags and take it down to hotel reception.
 Luggage will be collected from the hotel and transferred directly to port for clearance and delivered to your cabin ahead of embarkation.
 Keep any valuables or personal items with you throughout the day.
+Your luggage will be delivered to your cabin ahead of your arrival on board.

 Accommodations